kylejray/kylejray.github.io/_posts/2023-07-31-distribution-sampling_return.markdown

 ---
 layout: post
-title:  "return of the sampling from an arbitrary distribution"
+title:  "return of the 'sampling from an arbitrary distribution' "
 date:   2023-07-31
 categories: statistics, probability, thermodynamics, python
 ---
 {% include mathjax.html %}

-#### note: part 2 of a series on sampling from arbitrary distrbution, I suggest reading [the first one before continuing](https://kylejray.github.io/statistics,/probability,/thermodynamics,/python/2023/06/28/distribution-sampling.html)
+#### note: part 2 of a series on sampling from arbitrary distrbutions, I suggest reading [the first one before continuing](https://kylejray.github.io/statistics,/probability,/thermodynamics,/python/2023/06/28/distribution-sampling.html)

 ### Refresher